 - General Effects of Lupus and Medications

-- Localized Effects of Lupus and Medications
+- Specific Effects of Lupus and Medications

 - In Conclusion

 Lupus is an autoimmune disease that can attack almost any part of the body, such the kidneys, skin, joints, muscles, lungs, blood and even the brain.
 However, one part of the body that often gets overlooked is the digestive system – even though it is one of the most commonly affected by SLE.
-Though digestive issues tend to be less well-known than conditions like lupus nephritis, the symptoms associated with it can also lead to life-threatening situations if not properly treated.
+Though digestive issues tend to be less publicized than conditions like lupus nephritis, the symptoms associated with it can also lead to life-threatening situations if not properly treated.
 Moreover, recent research has shown how critical nutrition and gut health can be to the quality of life for those with lupus, and increasingly the digestive system is being found to have real effects on possibly triggering flares or causing the disease itself.
 So, it is important to have a basic awareness of your digestive system, and to understand how lupus and your medications can both affect your digestive health and be affected by it.

-Fact: Approximately half of the digestive symptoms that are common to those with SLE are actually caused by adverse reactions to medications or viral and bacterial infections.
+Fact: Approximately half of the digestive symptoms that are common to those with SLE are caused by adverse reactions to medications or viral and bacterial infections.

 Basics of the Digestive System